severeum/go-severeum/cmd/clef/rules.md

 ##### Security of implementation

 The drawbacks of this very flexible solution is that the `signer` needs to contain a javascript engine.
-This is pretty simple to implement, since it's already implemented for `ssev`.
+This is pretty simple to implement, since it's already implemented for `seth`.
 There are no known security vulnerabilities in, nor have we had any security-problems with it so far.

 The javascript engine would be an added attack surface; but if the validation of `rulesets` is made good (with hash-based attestation), the actual javascript cannot be considered an attack surface -- if an attacker can control the ruleset, a much simpler attack would be to implement an "always-approve" rule instead of exploiting the js vm.
 The only benefit